Genivia/RE-flex/doc/index.md

 in C++ with options to generate finite state machine tables or direct code to match input more efficiently.
 RE/flex includes a smart input class to normalize input from files, streams, strings, and memory.
-RE/flex is compatible with Flex and Bison.
+RE/flex is compatible with Bison/Yacc and accepts Flex lexer specifications.

 Features: